5.5 Concierge Test

 2. Pick the segment.
 Concierge tests do not scale, so the segment you pick determines what you can learn.
 Choose a tightly-scoped early-adopter group: people who already feel the pain acutely, can describe their current workaround, and are reachable without a marketing budget.
 The wrong segment produces friendly-sounding feedback that does not generalize.

 3. Map the manual flow.
 List every step the customer will go through — the same steps they would go through with your eventual product.
-For each step, decide how you will deliver it manually: email, spreadsheet, phone call, in-person meeting, Google Doc.
+For each step, decide how you will deliver it manually: email, spreadsheet, phone call, in-person meeting, or a shared document.
 The flow you draft here is the spec for what gets automated later, so write it as if a junior teammate would have to follow it.

 4. Identify which steps to automate first.
 Tag each step on the manual flow as must stay human (the part where the value proposition lives), automate first (high-volume, low-judgment, easily templated), or automate later (judgment-heavy but eventually scriptable).
 The automate-first list is what you watch the test against.

 5. Recruit 3–5 early adopters.
 Find people who already have the problem and are willing to try your service.
-Ask for payment (even a small amount) — paying customers give more honest feedback than free users.
+Ask for payment (even a small amount) — paying customers give more honest feedback than non-paying ones.

 6. Set expectations.
 Tell customers this is an early, hands-on version of the service.
 You will be personally involved, things may be rough, and you want their honest feedback.